 The amino acid L-carnitine has numerous cardioprotective effects and also supports efficient metabolism.

 There is another supplement called modified citrus pectin that is particularly good for heart health because it works so well to control inflammation.
 A fast-growing body of research shows that one of the main culprits in inflammation and subsequent fibrosis (scar tissue buildup) is the protein galectin-3.
-While galectin-3 is necessary in small amounts, when the body produces too much it can lead to chronic inflammation and fibrosis, as well as cancer proliferation and metastasis.
 In 2011, the Food and Drug Administration approved the galectin-3 blood test to screen for cardiovascular disease.

 Modified citrus pectin is derived from fruit peels and has received a great deal of attention recently for its ability to bind galectin-3 and block its harmful effects.
 A 2012 animal study shows that controlling galectin-3 with modified citrus pectin reduces arterial hardening.